 LM Wind Power is a pioneer in the Danish wind industry and the world’s leading independent supplier of blades for wind turbines, with 15 factories on four continents.
 We have all technical disciplines in-house: materials laboratories, design and modelling, a wind tunnel, full scale testing and production.
 Explore the exciting positions available.

 We are blade specialists, and we know what it takes to build the most advanced, reliable and high-quality wind turbine blades in the industry.

 Visit our press desk

-Your quick and easy source for corporate and financial information about LM Wind Power.
+Your quick and easy source for news about LM Wind Power.

 Subscribe to our mailing list for regular news and company announcements, directly to your inbox.